wp-plugins/404-notifier/README.txt

 == Installation ==

-1. Download the plugin archive and expand it (you've likely already done this).
-2. Upload the plugin files to your wp-content/plugins directory.
+1. Upload the 404-notifier directory to your wp-content/plugins directory.
-3. Go to the Plugins page in your WordPress Administration area and click 'Activate' for 404 Notifier.
+2. Go to the Plugins page in your WordPress Administration area and click 'Activate' for 404 Notifier.
 This will create the 404 log table for you.
-4. Optional: Configure your 404 Notifier options and get the RSS feed URL by going to Options > 404 Notifier in the WP Admin area.
-5. Optional: Subscribe to the 404 Notifier RSS feed (link on the options page).

 Congratulations, you've just installed 404 Notifier.